kinow/nz-osm-server/README.md

 The data being used comes from GeoFabrik, and is loaded periodically in the server, using a PostgreSQL database.

+`infra/roles/osm/tasks/main.yml` contains the URL of the dataset, in case you would like to try different datasets.

 ## Infrastructure

 The infrastructure is compromised of: